darkoverlordofdata/better-mousetrap/readme.md

 @see http://gameprogrammingpatterns.com/data-locality.html

-A more functional style using c++ and vala.
+A more functional style comparng c++ and vala.

 Both are about the same speed...
 0.000040 - 0.000054 ms